-A new study by the Insurance Institute for Highway safety analysis insurance data for states that have legalized medical marijuana opposed to states that don’t and found an exponential increase.
+A new study by the Insurance Institute for Highway safety analyzed insurance data for states that have legalized medical marijuana as opposed to states that don’t and found an exponential increase.
 The data covered claims from January 2012 to October 2016. collision claims were higher than anticipated if Marijuana had not been involved.
 The small increase could be attributed to the slow progression of legalization.
 Collision claim frequency is the number of filed claims divided by the number of insured vehicle years.
 If you are involved in a marijuana vehicle accident it is imperative to consult with an experienced marijuana motor vehicle accident attorney immediately.

 No Increase In Some States

 Research has found that Marijuana, does impair drivers but not as much as alcohol does.
 This can attribute the findings of more minor crashes and no fatalities.
 The first study by the IIHS compared states with legalization to their neighbors without it.
 The second study compared states with shared characteristics like traffic patterns, population and the makeup of roadways.
 This is why the studies have very different findings.
-Obviously an increase in any type of car crash is cause for concern but many state officials focus on fatal car accidents for obvious reasons.
+Obviously, an increase in any type of car crash is cause for concern but many state officials focus on fatal car accidents for obvious reasons.

 Marijuana has fewer impairments than alcohol does and the impairments are often not that serious.
-Some impairments that drivers face are slow reaction times, judgment and motor coordination.
+Some impairments that drivers face are slow reaction times, judgment, and motor coordination.
 Drivers will drive slow because they feel the effects of the drug and are trying to drive a straight line.
 They are also attempting to keep their coordination going.
-Slow reaction times includes reacting to a stop sign or signal slower, failure to stop for a hazard and driving too slow to avoid hazards.
+Slow reaction times include reacting to a stop sign or signal slower, failure to stop for a hazard, and driving too slow to avoid hazards.
 Overall, marijuana impairment makes drivers slower which becomes more of a hazard for other drivers trying to avoid them.